sumitNITS/Redis-Cluster/README.md

 * cluster-config-file nodes-6379.conf
 * cluster-node-timeout 15000

-Once you are done with the config changes restart the redis service in all the machines.
+Once you are done with the config changes restart the redis service in all the machines using the command
+* systemctl restart redis

 3) Open the port 6397 and 16379 on all the machines